david-yu/vagrant-centos/README.md

 ### Create a Disk for VM in VirtualBox

 The best practice for configuring DeviceMapper with Docker is to provide a spare block device to create a logical volume as a thinpool for the graph driver storage.
+In Virtual Box you may manually create a new disk and attach it to the VM as shown in the images below:

 #### Create a Disk
 ![Create Disk](images/centos-disk-create.png?raw=true)